 🤔What is gochujang

-Gochujang, also known as fermented red pepper paste, is one of the most popular condiments used in Korean cooking.
+Gochujang, a fermented red pepper paste, is one of the most popular condiments used in Korean cooking.
 It is mainly made from Korean red pepper flakes (gochugaru), glutinous rice, and fermented soybeans, seasoned with seasonings like salt and sugar.
+This chili paste is spicy, savory, and umami with a hint of sweetness.

 🌶What you will need